NavanYatavelli/fastpages/_posts/2022-09-25-Html-JS-Post.md

 apcompsci = new Course("AP Computer Science Principles", assignments);
 ```

-### This builds the HTML table body using fragments and Java Script
+#### This snippet builds the HTML table body using fragments and Java Script
 ```
 // define an HTML conversion "method" associated with Course Course.prototype._toHtml = function() {